Collodion

 Collodion is a flammable, syrupy solution of nitrocellulose in ether and alcohol.
 There are two basic types: flexible and non-flexible.
 The flexible type is often used as a surgical dressing or to hold dressings in place.
 When painted on the skin, collodion dries to form a flexible nitrocellulose film.
 While it is initially colorless, it discolors over time.
 Non-flexible collodion is often used in theatrical make-up.
 Collodion was also the basis of most wet-plate photography until it was superseded by modern gelatin emulsions.

 History

-In 1846 Louis-Nicolas Ménard and Florès Domonte discovered that cellulose nitrate could be dissolved in ether.
-They devised a mixture of ether (ethoxyethane) as the solvent and ethanol as a diluent that rendered cellulose nitrate into a clear gelatinous liquid.
+In 1846, Louis-Nicolas Ménard and Florès Domonte discovered that cellulose nitrate could be dissolved in ether.
+They devised a mixture of ether as the solvent and ethanol as a diluent that rendered cellulose nitrate into a clear gelatinous liquid.
 Collodion was first used medically as a dressing in 1847 by the Boston physician John Parker Maynard.
-The solution was dubbed "collodion" (from the Greek κολλώδης (kollodis), gluey) by Dr. A.A.
-Gould of Boston, Massachusetts.
+The solution was dubbed "collodion" (from the Greek κολλώδης (kollodis), gluey) by Augustus Addison Gould of Boston, Massachusetts.